rmits/project-one/README.md

 ## Acceptance Criteria

 GIVEN I need a food recipe app
-WHEN I click on the app in
+WHEN I click on the app
 THEN I see multiple food recipes
 WHEN I refresh page
 THEN I see new set of random food recipes
 WHEN I search an ingredient
 THEN I see food recipes with that ingredients in them WHEN I click on the button “view recipes”
 THEN I see a detailed food recipe